finn-no/Docker-and-Mesos-on-SCM-Superweek/presentation/slides/04-what.2.md

 share the resources where they are needed, for example by putting a service on any machine which has room for more.

-And if a machine crashes or otherwise becomes unusable, any services running on that machine are moved to other machines.
+And if a machine crashes or otherwise becomes unusable, all services running on that machine are moved to other machines.

 This also makes it very simple to deploy new services.
 No need